Rob Carrick discusses with Lisa Taylor, president of Challenge Factory, the best approaches for working past age 65

 Journal for Career Development Professionals.
 Article begins on Page 11.

-As President of Challenge Factory and the Centre for Career Innovation, Lisa offers a dynamic perspective on the Future of Work and how demographics, the freelance economy and new market dynamics present opportunities to gain strategic advantage.
+As President of Challenge Factory and the Centre for Career Innovation, Lisa Taylor offers a dynamic perspective on the Future of Work and how demographics, the freelance economy and new market dynamics present opportunities to gain strategic advantage.

 Lisa is the author of “Retain and Gain: Career Management for Small Business” and "Retain and Gain: Career Management for Non-Profits and Charities, two sector-specific playbooks chock full of low-cost and no-cost activities for managers.
 Her third book, the Talent Revolution: Longevity and the Future of Work is published by University of Toronto Press - Rotman Imprint (2019).